zhujun98/recastx/docs/docs/gui.md

     - *Min*: Minimum colormap value.
     - *Max*: Maximum colormap value.
 - *Keep Aspect Ratio*: Uncheck to not keep the aspect ratio of the image.
-It can be used to improve the visualization if the image has a large aspect ratio.
+It can be used to improve the visualization if images which have large aspect ratios.

 #### SLICE 1/2/3

-- *2D*: Check to display the 2D high-resolution slice.
+- *Show*: Check to display the 2D high-resolution slice.
-- *3D*: Check to display the 3D high-resolution slab (TBD).
 - *Disable*: Check to hide the slice.
+- *Offset*: Translation of the slice.
+You can also drag a slice object with mouse.

-- *Reset all slices*: Click to reset the positions and orientations of all the slices.
+- *Reset all slices*: Click to reset the translations and orientations of all the slices.

 - *Colormap*: Colormap for rendering the slices.
 - *Auto Levels*: Check to enable automatically setting color levels of the displayed objects.
     - *Min*: Minimum colormap value.